-Competition for the services business of Prodigy Labs comes from a broad range of technology companies, from large international players like IBM and CGI, to smaller local participants, like Symbility, Pivotal Labs, TribalScale and others.
+Competition for the services business of Prodigy Labs comes from a broad range of technology companies, from large international players like IBM and CGI, to smaller local participants, like Symbility, Pivotal Labs, TribalScale, Connected Lab and others.
 Prodigy Labs' sales efforts are based upon specific targeting of prospects in sectors of interest, dictated largely by the technology development work in Prodigy's businesses.
-For example, Prodigy Labs is targeting the banks, other financial institutions, and large retailers to sell services based upon its work in mobile video, voice and secure identity.
+For example, Prodigy Labs is targeting the banks, other financial institutions, and large retailers to sell services based upon its work in mobile video, voice, secure identity and payments.
 Sales efforts are on a one-to-one personal level to senior executives in these enterprises.